t-karasova/grs-samples-python/events/tutorials/tutorial_import_user_events_inline.md

 ## Errors appeared during the importing

 Try to import a few invalid user event objects and check the error message in the operation response.
-**Note**, that in this case the operation itself is considered successful.
+Note that in this case the operation itself is considered successful.

 The `type` and `visitor_id` fields are required, so if you remove them, you get the invalid user event objects.